Sebwap/Inky-ISS/README.md

 # Inky-ISS
-Nicely display ISS position on Inkyphat display, for Raspberry Pi
+Nicely display ISS position's on Inkyphat display, for Raspberry Pi

 Work with Python, Pillow, Matplotlib and Cartopy